imikimi/cordova-photo-assets/README.md

   {
-    options             # same object returned by getOptions collections         # same array returned by getCollections assets              # array of all assets in the current window with valid thumbnails currentCollection   # object describing the current collection } = details
+    options             # same object returned by getOptions collections         # same array returned by getCollections assets              # array of all assets in the current range with valid thumbnails currentCollection   # object describing the current collection } = details